 Students may choose to register with the Center for Equal Access and follow procedures, but not officially access resources and accommodations.
 This is their right.
 Many students want to have a semester or two without accommodations.
 While we don't encourage this practice, we honor their right to make that decision.
 Often, students are pressured by their parents and family members into resources and accommodations.
 This is never an effective tool.

-FAMILY MEMBER'S ROLE: Discuss with students often and openly their strengths and challenges and what their concerns and/or fears are about accessing resources.
+FAMILY MEMBER'S ROLE: Discuss with your student often and openly their strengths and challenges and what their concerns and/or fears are about accessing resources.
 Honor their choices and be supportive when things may not go as they had planned.

 FAMILY MEMBER'S ROLE: Affirm to the students who are concerned with faculty knowing about their disability or diagnosis that their information is confidential.
 Coach them to articulate how they best learn and what some of their challenges are without disclosing their disability or diagnosis.